sickozell/SickoCV/README.md

 TRIG output sends a trigger when sample occurs.
 If Track & Hold is selected, it sends a trigger on tracking start and/or end, or a gate depending by the options ticked on context menu.

 #### CONTEXT MENU
 **White Noise Type**
-There are two types of white noise generator
+There are two types of white noise generator.
-- FULL generates random ±5v voltages
+- FULL generates random ±5v voltages.
-- CENTERED generates random ±5v voltages but the weight is more centered, and occasionally may exceed the range
+- CENTERED generates random ±5v voltages but the weight is more centered, and occasionally may exceed the range.

 Comparison:
 ![Holder_b](https://github.com/sickozell/SickoCV/assets/80784296/72ed6cb8-7372-4c4d-9670-c5d4de5d1c5b)

 **Track & Hold options**
 - Gate Out instead Trig: sends a HIGH gate on TRG out when the signal is sampled.
-- Gate Inversion: sends a HIGH gate on TRG out when the signal is not sampled
+- Gate Inversion: sends a HIGH gate on TRG out when the signal is not sampled.
-- Trig on Start: sends a trigger on TRG out when the signal is sampled
+- Trig on Start: sends a trigger on TRG out when the signal is sampled.
-- Trig on End: sends a trigger on TRG out when the signal stops being sampled
+- Trig on End: sends a trigger on TRG out when the signal stops being sampled.

 ## parking
 ### Set of unconnected inputs and outputs just to park unused cables